Veteran to BSN

 Any transcript which does not comply with the above instructions will not be reviewed.
 This includes a transcript which has been cut and pasted into an email.

-NOTE: We no longer have a timeframe to complete a transcript evaluation, be advised that evaluations will be processed in the order in which they are received complete with all necessary forms and transcripts.
+Be advised that evaluations will be processed in the order in which they are received complete with all necessary forms and transcripts.

 It is the responsibility of the applicant to make sure that their application is complete.
 Read here about how a criminal history could affect occupational licensing.

 |Semester||Application Open||Application Deadline|